qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 be performed and what qualifies an entity to be a CPU or QPU element.

-We will assume that branching is not possible within the QPU since this is a classical phenomena.
+We will assume that branching is not possible within the QPU since this is a classical phenomenon.
 The consequence is that CPU-QPU separation must happen at the level of `BasicBlocks` in LLVM rather than at a function or even program level.
 While it may be that some QPUs has basic branching support, we note that it will be manageable to identify multi-block segments which are compatible with